 Why Classical Education?

 Understanding the model itself is great, but it still doesn’t exactly answer the question of why we’ve chosen this model for our children’s education.
-I’ve been making a list over the past couple of weeks as I’ve been reading and studying it once again, and here’s what I have so far:
+Although this list is not exhaustive, here are the reasons that this model fits in with our overall philosophy:

-- To enchant them.
 While I don’t spend a lot of time trying to make schoolwork fun (it’s called work for a reason!), I do want my kids to be enchanted by the things they’re learning.
-I want them to listen to The Lion, The Witch and the Wardrobe and imagine themselves stepping through the wardrobe into Narnia.
-I want them to discover that a number is divisible by 9 if the sum of all the digits is 9 and stare at it in wonder.
-I want them to learn about animals who migrate thousands of miles each year and stand in awe of their natural instincts.
+I want them to listen to The Lion, The Witch, and the Wardrobe and imagine themselves stepping through the wardrobe into Narnia.
+Discover that a number is divisible by 9 if the sum of all the digits is 9 and stare at it in wonder.
+I want them to learn about animals that migrate thousands of miles yearly and stand in awe of their natural instincts.
 The idea is not to force that enchantment through fun projects and activities but to inspire them to be enchanted by the world around them.

 I’m not an expert, but if you have questions about the classical model, I’d be happy to try to answer them or find the answer for you!